-On December 24, 2022, the Mizel Museum will hold the 11th Annual Klezfest, a vibrant holiday celebration with music from around the world, at Mercury Cafe!
+On December 24, 2022, the Mizel Museum held the 11th Annual Klezfest, a vibrant holiday celebration with music from around the world, at Mercury Cafe!

 Experience the exuberance of Klezfest!
 Featuring the incomparable Hal Aqua and the Lost Tribe, Rabbi Joe Black with Steve Brodsky, and Hadgaba.

 Rabbi Joe Black is a pioneer of Jewish Contemporary music.
 He has performed for congregations and communities around the world.
 His recordings and books have received accolades from sources as diverse as The New York Times, Haddasah Magazine, Parent’s Choice, The American Library Journal and Kids First: The Coalition for Quality Children’s Video.

 He is a two-time winner of American Songwriter Magazine’s Lyric contest.
 He has also published two Children’s books for the PJ Library, a songbook, and recorded five critically acclaimed albums of Jewish music.
 His compositions have been recorded by numerous artists and he and his music are featured in a variety of Contemporary Jewish Music compilation CD’s.
 His poetry and prose have been published widely.
 He recently published There Once Was A Man From Canaan: The Five Books of Limerick – a collection of Limericks for every Torah portion.
 As a musician, Joe is known for his guitar virtuosity, soaring voice and lyrics that are at the same time funny, inspirational and thought-provoking.
 His music is an extension of his Rabbinate.
 This past December, after an 18 year hiatus, Joe began recording his fifth album of original music.
 He serves as Senior Rabbi at Temple Emanuel in Denver, CO, a position he has held since 2011.